 Favorite Switches – Brown Gains Ground

 The top 3 switches in each category remain the same, with the exception of Cherry MX Brown overtaking Cherry MX Clear for 2nd place in the Typing category.
-Browns also fared well, gaining a bigger lead on the competition in both All Purpose and Gaming categories.
+Browns also fared well, gaining a bigger lead on the competition in both All-Purpose and Gaming categories.

 Favorite Mechanical Keyboard Manufacturers

 Ducky, Vortex, CoolerMaster, Corsair, and custom builds made up the top 5 of every category, with the exception of Leopold beating out Corsair for the 5th place in the Compact category.
 Vortex was given the most dominant win with 30% of the votes in the Compact category.
-Many of these brands show up on our list of the best mechanical keyboards for 2016.

 Keys, Keys, Keys